biermanncarl/cx16-concerto/readme.md

   source.
 * **Save/Load presets.** Presets are currently saved to the file ```PRESET.COT``` on the disk.
 Every save action will overwrite that file, and every load action will load from that file.
-Use it to copy and paste timbres from one slot to another, or store a preset that you want to use again in a later session.
+Use it to store a preset that you want to use again in a later session.
 * **There are hard and soft note-offs.** Soft note-offs put the voice into the release phase.
 Hard note-offs turn the voice off immediately.
 A hard note-off can also be used during the release phase (after a soft note-off).
 Hard note-offs are not available from the GUI, only from the API.
-(See ```voices.asm```)
+(See ```concerto_synth.asm```)
 * **Parameter clamping.** This is a feature of the sound engine.
 For volume and pulse- width, the values are clamped to the valid range to the best of its ability, to prevent overmodulation.
 You can deliberately use this, e.g. modulate the volume